Zero-Downtime Laravel Deployment on Any Linux VPS Using GitHub Actions (Atomic Deployment)

 Prerequisites

-• A Laravel app hosted on Cloudways (or any Linux-based hosting with SSH access)
+• A Laravel app hosted on any Linux VPS with SSH access

 • A GitHub repository (public or private)